 Individual and Couples Consultations

 Ongoing consultations are scheduled at the beginning of each month.
 They will be on a weekly basis initially and take 50 minutes each.
 You can attend the sessions together as a couple or individually, depending on how it suits your program.
 Dr. Sara and you will review your progress every six sessions.
 After you achieve your goals, you will arrange for appointments every other weeks and then once a month or every other months.
 After that, you can book ad hoc sessions as boosters!
 Your commitment to the process and the homework you are assigned to determines your level of success.

-The content of the sessions will be kept confidential unless harm to yourself or a third party is evident.
+The content of the sessions will be kept confidential.
+There are exceptions to this (such as harming yourself or others) which we shall discuss on your first visit.
 You will be informed before any information discussed with anyone else.
 If you are a public figure, please inform us in advance so the appropriate measures could be taken to secure your privacy/confidentiality on your arrival and departure.

-Dr. Sara Nasserzadeh is an Accredited Psychosexual Therapist by The College of Sex and Relationship Therapy (COSRT) in the UK and a Certified Sexuality Counselor by the American Association for Sexuality Educators Counselors and Therapists (AASECT).
-She is not a mental health practitioner and if needed she would make suggestions for your referral to a professional in that field.
+Dr. Sara Nasserzadeh is a social psychologist.
+She is an Accredited Psychosexual Therapist by The College of Sex and Relationship Therapy (COSRT) in the UK and a Certified Sexuality Counselor and Training provider by the American Association for Sexuality Educators Counselors and Therapists (AASECT).
+She is not a mental health practitioner and if needed she would make suggestions for your referral to a licensed mental health professional in that field.
 Dr. Sara practices within the scope of sexuality and relationship consulting, which are not covered by insurances.

 Past Clients’ Experiences